 d.
 Holding Only Cash

-Having cash is important but immigration authorities like to see that money is in a verifiable bank account.
+Cash is important, but immigration authorities prefer that money to be in a verifiable bank account.
 Do not rely only on cash or undocumented financial assets.

 e.
 Disregarding Exchange Rate Movements